- When is the application deadline?

 IB Students will also receive bonus points on our general scholarship consideration and qualify for IB-specific scholarships.

 AP students can receive a maximum of 30 transfer credits for subjects completed in the Advanced Placement program with a score of 4 or 5 (3 credits per AP course)

 I have a learning or physical disability.
 What kinds of support services are available?

 Mount Allison’s award-winning Meighen Centre for Learning Assistance and Research serves students with documented disabilities.
 Check out www.mta.ca/meighen for more information on the support services offered.

 How do I accept my offer of admission?

-Students can accept their offer by paying their $100 registration deposit.
+Students can accept their offer by paying their registration deposit ($100 for Canadian citizens and permanent residents; $250 for international students).
 For information on how to pay fees, please visit www.mta.ca/feepayment

 What are the English language requirements?